Prometheus-X-association/edge-computing/docs/design-document.md

   - BB-1 Decentralized AI training
     - tight integration with the specific protocol
   - BB-8 Data Veracity Assurance
+    - check the configuration data to be exchanged
 <!--  - BB-9a PLRS ? -->

 ### Integrations via Connector